sunfmin/photo-video-sharing/How-to-Write-Good-Specs-Slides.md

 Each US#-AS# should map directly to an automated test case.

 ### 2. Think Like a Tester
-Ask: "How would I verify this requirement?"
-If you can't answer, it's not testable.
+Ask: "How would I verify this?"
+If unclear, it's not testable.

 ### 3. Use the "Explain to Your Boss" Test
-If you can't explain it to a non-technical manager, it's too technical.
+If you can't explain it to a non-technical manager,
+it's too technical.

 ---